9A4AM/RS41HUP_V2/README.md

 		* DAO adds after the APRS_COMMENT a sequence of  !W??!  where the ?? are some more decimals of the position
 		* see for more info: http://www.aprs.org/aprs12/datum.txt
 		* config.h : #define APRS_DAO 1     DAO is active // #define APRS_DAO 0     no extension is added to comment - packets are 5 bytes shorter
+  * Custom_field_list:  provide your own Data in Horus-V2 spare bytes
+	* The V2 Protocol provides some bytes for own use.
+There is an default list if you do nothing.
+	* Normally the webbrowser shows in left panel: Temerature, External - Relative Humidity, External and Pressure, External
+	* Some of us wanted to provide instead a constant : Flight_number and SondeType.
+	* See config.h file for more infos at the defines USERFLAG_A and _B how to use them.

 * This RS41HUB is recomended for floating flights with battery.
 It needs less mA then the RS41ng Version.